t1oluwani/SmartVision/README.md

 # SmartVision

-⚠️🚨***Free tier of deployment options, do not possess enough memories to train models, you can predict with pretrain models, but clearing and attempting to train your own will likely be unsuccesful on the deployed site.
+⚠️🚨***Free tier of deployment services, do not possess enough memories to train models, you can predict with the already pretrain models, but clearing and attempting to train your own will likely be unsuccesful on the deployed site.
 In order to train your own model, you would have to clone and deploy it locally.
-Instructions to do that in Installation section ***🚨⚠️
+Instructions to do that in the Installation section ***🚨⚠️

 ## Overview